vinayalodha/elvis/README.md

     public String getSomeStuff(SomeClass object) {
         String obj = Optional.ofNullable(object)
-                        .map(it -> it.thisMethodWillThrowIoException()) // In Java you cant have checked exception in lambda
+                        .map(it -> it.thisMethodWillThrowIoException()) // In Java you can't have checked exception in lambda
                         .orElse(null);
         return obj;
     }